nicoespeon/understandlegacycode.com/content/blog/focus-refactoring-with-hotspots-analysis/index.md

 image: /assets/churn-complexity-graph-trend.png
 description: >-
   Here's a way to prioritize refactoring when you have to deal with a large, unmaintainable codebase.
+tags:
+  - code feels impossible to maintain
+  - not sure where to start refactoring
 ---

 Did you ever have to deal with a codebase that felt unmaintainable?